31 October 2018

 He was a major in his grandfather’s Regiment of Ireland.
 He was stationed in Tarifa, next to Gibraltar, with his regiment, and in 1805 he was an eyewitness of the Battle of Trafalgar.

-He married Maria MacCrohon, and he died in 1808.
+He married Maria MacCrohon from SanSebastian, and he died in 1808.
 They were the parents of one daughter: (Doña) Josefa Eugenia Maria Francisca Comerford MacCrohon de Sales (‘Josefina’ de Comerford) (1794-1865).

-Francisco Comerford’s younger brother, Enrique Comerfort, Conde de Bryas, married a cousin, Juana Francisca de Comerford y Sales.
+Francisco Comerford’s younger brother, Enrique Comerfort, Conde de Bryas, married a cousin, Juana Francisca de Comerford y Sales, said to be related to Saint Francis de Sales.
 Following the French invasion of Spain, he resigned his army commission and left for Dublin, bringing his 11-year-old orphaned niece and god-daughter Josefina with him.
 Later, he attended the Congress of Vienna in 1815 and died soon after.

 His niece, Doña Josefa Eugenia Maria Francisca Comerford MacCrohon de Sales (1794-1865), is known in Spanish history and in popular folklore as Josefina de Comerford.
-She was born in 1794 in Ceuta, a Spanish outpost in North Africa, and she was baptised on 26 December 1794 in the Church of Nuestra Señora de los Remedios in Ceuta.
+She was born in 1794 in Ceuta, a Spanish outpost in North Africa, although old biographies say she was born in Tarifa.
+She was baptised on 26 December 1794 in the Church of Nuestra Señora de los Remedios in Ceuta.

 She was in Vienna with her uncle when he attended the Congress of Vienna in 1815.
 Enrique Comerford died soon after, and she then moved to Rome at the suggestion of her Irish and Spanish family and friends.